-The dissolved oxygen is monitored by a reusable DO sensor.
-The reusable sensors are intended to be calibrated with the PBS-3, autoclaved, and installed aseptically in the vessel during vessel installation.
-The PBS-3 controls the DO by using a two-sided PID (proportional-integral-derivative) controller.
-To decrease DO levels, the software increases the percent composition of $N_2$ flowing out of the Main-gas connector, through the Air/CO2/ $N_2$ line, and into the overlay.
-To increase DO levels, the software flows $O_2$ out of the $O_2$ overlay/ $O_2$ sparge connector, which flows into the overlay via the $O_2$ overlay line.
-For information on sparging $O_2$ , reach out to Applications Engineering at app.eng@pbsbiotech.com.
+The dissolved oxygen is monitored by a single-use DO sensor.
+Single-use sensors are intended to be calibrated with the PBS-3 SUS after the vessel has been filled with medium and equilibrated.
+The PBS-3 SUS controls the DO by using a two-sided PID (proportional-integral-derivative) controller.
+To decrease DO levels, the software increases the percent composition of N2 flowing out of the Air/CO2/N2 connector, through the Air/CO2/N2 line, and into the overlay.
+To increase DO levels, the software flows O2 out of the O2 overlay/O2 sparge connector, which either flows into the overlay via the O2 overlay line, or is sparged through the medium via the O2 sparge line.

-The culture pH is monitored by a reusable pH sensor.
-The reusable sensors are intended to be calibrated with the PBS-3, autoclaved, and installed aseptically in the vessel during vessel installation. pH is usually regulated exclusively by $CO_2\%$ , and base should only be added if absolutely necessary.
-The PBS-3 controls the pH by using a two-sided PID controller.
-To decrease the pH, the software increases the percent composition of $CO_2$ flowing out of the Main-gas connector, through the Air/ $CO_2/N_2$ line, and into the overlay.
+The culture pH is monitored by a single-use pH sensor.
+Single-use sensors are intended to be calibrated with the PBS-3 SUS after the vessel has been filled with medium and equilibrated. pH is usually regulated exclusively by CO_2 %, and base should only be added if absolutely necessary.
+The PBS-3 SUS controls the pH by using a two-sided PID controller.
+To decrease the pH, the software increases the percent composition of CO_2 flowing out of the Air/ CO_2/N_2 connector, through the Air/ CO_2/N_2 line, and into the overlay.
 To increase pH, the software increases the duty of an addition pump that the user has selected to be the base pump, and supplied with a source of base.